umarhassan-mitodl/14.731-spring-2009/content/pages/readings.md

 8
 {{< tdclose >}}{{< tdopen >}}

-Engerman, Stanley L., and Kenneth L. Sokoloff. "{{% resource_link "69fb24d9-2919-473a-8263-857777dfaf94" "Factor Endowments: Institutions, and Differential Growth Paths Among New World Economies: A View from Economic Historians of the United States" %}}."
+Engerman, Stanley L., and Kenneth L. Sokoloff. "[Factor Endowments: Institutions, and Differential Growth Paths Among New World Economies: A View from Economic Historians of the United States](http://www.nber.org/papers/h0066)."
 National Bureau of Economic Research Historical Working Paper No. 66, December 1994.

-Acemoglu, Daron, Simon Johnson, and James Robinson. "{{% resource_link "fe2b60a1-711c-4e25-a11e-53e74bed0279" "Reversal of Fortune: Geography and Institutions in the Making of the Modern World Income Distribution" %}}." *Quarterly Journal of Economics* 117, no. 4 (2002): 1231-1294.
+Acemoglu, Daron, Simon Johnson, and James Robinson. "[Reversal of Fortune: Geography and Institutions in the Making of the Modern World Income Distribution](https://academic.oup.com/qje/article/117/4/1231/1875948)." *Quarterly Journal of Economics* 117, no. 4 (2002): 1231-1294.

 {{< tdclose >}}{{< trclose >}}{{< tropen >}}{{< tdopen >}}
 9